SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Defines a resource that can be used in the game.
 Adding a resources will give an amount of 0 of that resource to all players.
 The current amount of resources can be influenced by the abilities and modifiers of game entities.

 **name**
-The name of the resource as a translatable string.
+Name of the resource.

 **max_storage**
-Maximum amount of resources that can be stored at a time by the player.
+Maximum amount of resources that can be stored in the player's global resource storage.

 ## aux.resource.ResourceContingent